 Contract liabilities consist of advance payments received and billings in excess of revenue recognized.
 We generally receive up-front payments relating to our consortia studies.
 We recognize revenue over the life of the study as the testing and analysis results are made available to our consortia members.
-We record billings in excess of revenue recognized for contracts with a duration less than twelve months as unearned revenue.
 We classify contract liabilities for contracts with a duration greater than twelve months as current or non-current based on the timing of revenue recognition.
+The current portion of contract liabilities is included in unearned revenues and the non-current portion of contract liabilities is included in other long-term liabilities.